-Hi, welcome in this instructable :) I am Nikodem Bartnik 18 years old maker from Poland.
+Hi, welcome in this instructable :) I am Nikodem Bartnik 18 years old maker.
 I made a lot of things, robots, devices through my 4 years of making.
 But this project is probably the biggest when it comes to size.
 It is also very well designed I think, of course there are still things that can be improved but for me it's awesome.
 I really like this project, because of how it works, and what can it produce (I like this pixel/dot like graphics), but there is much more in this project than just the Dotter.
 There is story of how I made it, how I came up with an idea for it and why failure was a big part of this project.
 Are you ready?
 Warning there might be a lot to read in this instructables, but don't worry here is the video about it (you can also find it above):

 LINK TO THE VIDEO